Central idea and Doctrine: The Ascension. Practical application: Children of the Father.

 - What is this occasion of joy?
 Christ has ascended into heaven where he sits at the right hand of God the Father.

-- We will sing this praise anew when we enter the Kingdom of God in heaven where Christ reigns.
+- We will sing this praise anew if we enter the Kingdom of God in heaven where Christ reigns.

-- We will doubly sing this praise in the New Creation when Christ reigns as its visible king.
+- If we are his disciples, we will doubly sing this praise in the New Creation when Christ reigns as its visible king.

 Reading 2 Eph 1:17-23